 Lovely breakfast, complimentary (not sure if it’s only for Marriott Bonvoy members)

-Staff was very friendly and helped me to store my bags downstairs until room was ready.
+The staff was very friendly and helped me to store my bags downstairs until the room was ready.

 24/7 Room Service